-There are ‘Caste Camps’ in Tamil Nadu with the aim of curbing a woman’s activities into respecting the principles of ‘purity and honour’, persuading and dissuading girls of a particular backward community from inter-caste marriages, especially with Dalits.
+There are ‘Caste Camps’ in Tamil Nadu to curb a woman’s activities into respecting the principles of ‘purity and honour’, persuading and dissuading girls of a particular backward community from inter-caste marriages, especially with Dalits.
 The funds of these camps are dependent on community and family patronage.

 Fear of power and fear of losing one’s life is greater than saving another life.
 It’s human nature.
 Hence, even the most honest and honourable police officers or activists, found one in a crowd of thousands are forced to switch sides because of threats from the higher authorities.
 And if they don’t, they are burdened with the fate of death by murder with no justice.
-The struggles of the Dalit activists are highlighted by the recent incident of Arvind Bansod in Nagpur.
-The voices of the oppressed are suppressed and no one, out of fear, is able to fight for them.

 The community itself is incorporated with the idea of illogical marginalisation of Dalits and OBCs labelling as lower statuses (from the shastras) and a prevalent patriarchal society ruling over women in the community is what leads India to be the only country with caste discrimination.

-The service offered by Dalits and OBCs are such an integral part of our daily life that a day without them will turn our world upside down and we will be absolutely helpless.
+The service offered by Dalits and OBCs is such an integral part of our daily life that a day without them will turn our world upside down, and we will be absolutely helpless.
 It is our duty as a human being to treat another human being with utmost respect and honour regardless of their profession, economic status in society or caste.